AliceCatalano/second_assignment/README.md

 ### Controller ###

 The controller node contains the main function of the code.
-It implements the functionality of increasing and decreasing
+It implements the functionality of increasing and decreasing the speed of the robot with the function `bool move(my_srv::Userint::Request &req, my_srv::Userint::Response &res)` .
+The function takes as parameters the two messages of the service created `Userint.srv`

 ### The Grabber ###